 ||Working with union partners and other allied groups around the world, the Solidarity Center helps empower informal workers to stand up for their rights and raise their living standards.
 Photo by Solidarity Center

-Informal workers often have no single employer, no contract, no set wage, and no health care, pension or other benefits that formally employed workers enjoy.
+Workers in the informal economy often have no single employer, no contract, no set wage and no health care, pension or other benefits that formally employed workers enjoy.
 Informal work exists in every country.
 It supports and is often the very foundation of the formal economy.
 Women and migrant workers make up a disproportionate share of informal workers.

 Because unions are the primary promoters of worker rights and social protections worldwide, their support for informal workers is crucial.
 By supporting informal workers’ efforts to join together to make positive change, unions enable these workers to build power and gain an economic and political voice.
-By working together on common goals, formal and informal workers help ensure that all work is fair, secure, and protected.
+Working together on common goals, workers in the formal and informal economy help ensure that all work is fair, secure, and protected.

 International standards recognize the plight of informal economy workers.
-The International Labor Organization (ILO) passed a resolution, “Decent Work and the Informal Economy,” that recognized the huge barriers to organizing informal workers.
-The resolution called on member states to treat the goal of decent work as an equal aspiration for all working people, formal and informal workers alike, and for governments to create conditions for all workers to achieve decent work and a decent life in conditions of dignity and equality.
+The International Labor Organization (ILO)'s 2002 resolution, “Decent Work and the Informal Economy,” calls on member states to treat the goal of decent work as an equal aspiration for all working people, formal and informal workers alike, and for governments to create conditions for all workers to achieve decent work and a decent life in conditions of dignity and equality.
 The ILO "Decent Work for Domestic Workers" standard (Convention 189) requires governments that ratify it to ensure that domestic workers are covered by the ILO core labor standards.

 Georgia: Establishing Formal Agreements for Workers in Informal Markets.